Eric R. Dursteler

-Eric R. Dursteler (born 1964) is a professor of history at Brigham Young University (BYU) and chair of the BYU history department.
-He is a lecturer and seminar presenter, and has specialized in the history of early modern Italy, the history of the Mediterranean including the early modern Mediterranean, and the history of food.
-He has authored, edited or reviewed multiple published works, including scholarly books about medieval and early modern Mediterranean, Venetian history, has authored encyclopedic entries, numerous book chapters, and journal reviews.
+Eric R. Dursteler (born 1964) is the De Lamar Jensen Professor of Early Modern History at Brigham Young University (BYU), where he has worked since 1998.
+He is also former chair of the BYU history department.
+He specializes in the history of early modern Italy, the early modern Mediterranean, the history of food, gender and language.
+He has authored numerous scholarly books, journal articles and book chapters on a wide range of topics related to early modern Mediterranean and Venetian history.

 Education and personal life

-Dursteler is a member of the Church of Jesus Christ of Latter-day Saints, and served as a church missionary in Italy.
+Dursteler was born in Logan, Utah in 1964.
+He is a member of the Church of Jesus Christ of Latter-day Saints, and served as a church missionary in the Italy Milan Mission from 1983 to 1985.
+He served as the bishop of an LDS Young Single Adult ward from 2014 to 2017.

-Dursteler holds both a bachelor and MA degree from BYU, and an MA and PhD from Brown University.
-He completed his PhD in 2000.
+Dursteler holds both a BA and MA degree from BYU, and an MA and PhD from Brown University.
+He completed his PhD in 2000; Anthony Molho was his dissertation advisor.

-He resides with his wife, Whitney Dursteler, in Provo, UT, and has three adult children.
+He resides with his wife, Whitney Dursteler (Campbell), in Provo, UT, and has three adult children.

 Academic and professional career

 Dursteler has been a faculty member of the BYU department of history since 1998, and served as chair of the BYU history department from 2016 to 2019.
 He has held a Fulbright Fellowship, a National Endowment for the Humanities fellowship and a Villa I Tatti fellowship from the Harvard University Center for Italian Renaissance Studies (2006-2007).
 In 2020 he was awarded a Fernand Braudel Senior Fellowship at the European University Institute.
+In 2022 he was a research fellow at the Netherlands Institute for Advanced Study.

 He is the editor for News on the Rialto, "an annual publication devoted to providing an informational point of reference for scholars working on all aspects of Venetian studies, including the political, economic, social, religious, artistic, architectural, musical and literary history of the city, its overseas empire, and its mainland territories."
-He was also formerly the book review editor for the Journal of Early Modern History, and serves on the International Editorial Advisory Board for the Journal of Mediterranean Studies.
+He was also formerly the book review editor for both the Journal of Early Modern History, and Mediterranean Studies.
+He serves on the International Editorial Advisory Board for the Journal of Mediterranean Studies.
 He is a member of the Founding Editorial Board for Oxford Bibliographies Renaissance and Reformation.

+In February 2025 he was appointed Associate Dean of Undergraduate Education and Director of the Honors Program at BYU.

 Selected works

-Dursteler has authored numerous books, book chapters, encyclopedic entries, articles and reviews, some of which include:
+Dursteler has authored numerous books, book chapters, encyclopedic entries, journal articles and reviews, some of which include: